-The 1 Tweet That Caused a Ban On Electronics on Airlines
+The 1 Tweet That Caused A Ban On Electronics On Airlines.Html

 If you have been on any international flights since March 2017, or have had any scheduled, you may have heard a rumor that electronics are no longer allowed in an aircraft cabin.
 For some people, it may seem nothing to worry about, but for those (like me) who have experienced it first-hand, it is a confusing, harrowing and even dangerous situation both personally and professionally.